simonschoof/simonschoof.com/content/post/mastodon-on-aws-local-docker.md

 --------|------|--------
 Save configuration | y | y

 When answering yes to the last question the configuration will be saved to the `.env.production` file within the currently running Docker container and will also be displayed on the screen.
-We can now copy the configuration to the `.env.production` file on our local machine.
+We can now copy the outputted configuration to the `.env.development` file on our local machine.

 ```env
 # Generated with mastodon:setup on 2023-03-19 21:16:41 UTC